marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.4 =
+* Option to generate a sound when user is mentioned using @UserName notation
 * Added 20 new sounds to use in notifications
 * Option to enable a sound notification when user joins or leaves the channel
 * "User has joined/left the channel" notifications